GNOME/pygobject/docs/guide/threading.rst

   * Remove any :func:`Gdk.threads_init()`, :func:`Gdk.threads_enter` and
     :func:`Gdk.threads_leave` calls.
-In case they get executed in a thread, move the GTK+ code into its own function and schedule it using :func:`GLib.idle_add`.
+In case they get executed in a thread, move the GTK code into its own function and schedule it using :func:`GLib.idle_add`.
 Be aware that the newly created function will be executed some time later, so other stuff can happen in between.